-Doleman et al. proposes that this is true for all analgesic adjuvants across all populations, for all surgical interventions, as shown in the other subplots of Doleman’s Figure 2.
-This contradicts the dominant paradigm of procedure specific postoperative pain control.
-What is more, Doleman et al also proposes that clinicians can use local audit data, collected on local surgical populations, to estimate the average reduction of morphine consumption for each adjuvant.
+Doleman et al. propose that this is true for all analgesic adjuvants across all populations, for all surgical interventions, as shown in the other subplots of Doleman’s Figure 2.
+This contradicts the dominant paradigm of procedure-specific postoperative pain control.
+What is more, Doleman et al. also propose that clinicians can use local audit data, collected on local surgical populations, to estimate the average reduction of morphine consumption for each adjuvant.
 A great feature to have for a new unifying theory on how to synthesize the evidence for postoperative pain control.

 Doleman et al. fit both a classical model and a Bayesian model that differs from the classical approach (AKA frequentist statistics).
 The Bayesian approach incorporates prior information and combines it with the newly observed data, much like a physician would in clinical practice.
 Both frequentist and Bayesian statistical models are based on subjective assumptions; the model choice itself is often more important for correct inferences.
 In both types of modeling, the analyst should explore the sensitivity of results and inferences to assumptions and model choices.
-In an available supplement, Doleman et al provided software code, data and model details.
+In an available supplement, Doleman et al. provided software code, data and model details.
 They used very weak prior assumptions and in their sensitivity analysis found their results to be robust.
 They made their Bayesian approach transparent, sound and trustworthy.

 Based on their previous work (Achana 2013)4, they speculated that baseline risk might better explain variability.
 Baseline risk for pain may modify the treatment effect of analgesic adjuvants as a proxy for unmeasured patient-level characteristics (Achana 2013)4.
 Their conjecture is supported by their meta analyses.
 This now suggests a set of testable hypotheses and predictions.
 This makes their proposed novel and unifying theory attractive.
 Progress in science and medicine is made by proposing models and hypotheses and then attempting to falsify these.
 Indeed, investigators can use local audit data to predict the reduction in morphine requirements and then prospectively observe the actual reduction achieved to investigate how well the Doleman model’s predictions hold.
-Meta-analysts can replicate the approach by Doleman et al and for example test if it can be extended to evidence synthesis of regional anesthesia to explain and/or reduce the between study variability of the effects of regional anesthesia versus conventional multimodal pain control for postoperative pain control.
+Meta-analysts can replicate the approach by Doleman et al. and, for example, test if it can be extended to evidence synthesis of regional anesthesia to explain and/or reduce the between study variability of the effects of regional anesthesia versus conventional multimodal pain control for postoperative pain control.
 If Doleman’s hypothesis holds, it would greatly simplify evidence synthesis and provide clinicians with much stronger and much more granular evidence on what analgesic to use for which patient.
-In fact, in the second part of their paper, Doleman et al go on to use meta-regression to discuss rather refined and specific questions, for example if acetaminophen is more effective if administered intravenously rather than orally, a question of great financial and clinical importance for which there are simply too few studies if we insisted to only combine studies comparing the effects in the same population/surgical intervention.
+In fact, in the second part of their paper, Doleman et al. go on to use meta-regression to discuss rather refined and specific questions, for example if acetaminophen is more effective if administered intravenously rather than orally, a question of great financial and clinical importance for which there are simply too few studies if we insisted to only combine studies comparing the effects in the same population/surgical intervention.
 They provide a league table of efficacy of analgesic adjuvants.

-Doleman et al acknowledge the many limitations of their work.
-Their meta-regression, like any meta-analysis was an ex post observational study, even if it had an a priori defined analysis plan.
+Doleman et al. acknowledge the many limitations of their work.
+Their meta-regression, like any meta-analysis, was an ex post observational study, even if it had an a priori defined analysis plan.
 The confidence of their predictions and inferences will be weaker for ranges of baseline risk (baseline morphine consumption in the control group) where they have less studies for the particular analgesic adjuvant at hand.
 We will list these limitations pars pro toto using acetaminophen as an example:

 The range of surgical procedures included in the acetaminophen trials was limited, (see Doleman’s Table 1).